 Free South Africa- Keith Haring- 1985

-Blek le Rat is one of the creators of political art pieces and one of the most renowned street art legends and is known to paints walls around the globe with high-intelligence political graffiti.
+Blek le Rat is one of the most renowned street art legends and is known to paints walls around the globe with high-intelligence political graffiti.
 He has been around for 30 years now and in 2008, the artist came up with a meaningful graffiti named The Bombing Squad, wherein, he presented the fear of the locals when they speculate an invasion from Russian Soldiers in France.

 Commenting on the consumerist culture in the West, Bansky, an innovative political artist and graffiti expert created this artwork in 2008 and titles it Very Little Helps.
 In the artwork, featured is a group of children who are pledging to be devoted to Tesco, a British Super Market chain.
 While one of the children is hoisting a Tesco shopping bag made as a flag the other two can be seen saluting it.